SD6103/13Sept_Sahil/Assignment/HTML5/HMTL5.md

 => Some attributes of Audio Tag :

-    - autoplay : When the page is loaded audio will stated automatically.
+• autoplay : When the page is loaded audio will stated automatically.

-    - controls : It display audio control.
+• controls : It display audio control.

-    - muted : When the page is loaded audio will be automatically muted.
+• muted : When the page is loaded audio will be automatically muted.

-    - loop : Audio start again when it is finished.
+• loop : Audio start again when it is finished.

-=> <video> -
+=> video tag :

 ```